 Facilities: Dining area overlooking rice paddies with hammocks, gift shop selling Karen style shirts and traditional pants, coffee & tea, cold water dispenser.
 Bottled water, soft drinks, and beer are available for purchase at the shop.

 Items Provided: Free Journey to Freedom t-shirt, rubber boots, & ponchos in the rainy season.

 Baggage / Luggage Allowance: One standard check-in sized rucksack / suitcase / bag & one day pack per person.

-What to Bring: Overnight bag with change of clothes for 7 days, long pants and long-sleeve shirt, gloves, hat, sunscreen, sandals/flip flops, change of clothing for river bathing, towel, walking shoes, camera, insect repellent, flashlight & personal medication.*Bring clothing and items suitable for wet weather if visiting in the rainy season (June – Oct).
-If visiting in the cool season (Nov – Feb), bring clothing suitable for cold weather.
+What to Bring: Overnight bag with change of clothes for 7 days, long pants and long-sleeve shirt, gardening gloves, hat, sunscreen, sandals/flip flops, change of clothing for river bathing, towel, walking shoes, camera, insect repellent, flashlight & personal medication.*Bring clothing and items suitable for wet weather if visiting in the rainy season (June – Nov).
+If visiting in the cool season (Nov – Feb), bring some clothing suitable for cold weather.
 If you would like to bring items for the local school students such as pens, coloring pencils, notebooks, games, toys, etc. they will be much appreciated.

 Travel Insurance: Volunteers are required to have travel insurance covering medical expenses and emergency repatriation.

 Vaccinations: Please contact your doctor or a vaccination centre for details on recommended vaccinations.

 Age Suitability: Adults & teenagers over 16 (participants younger than 18 years of age must be accompanied by a legal guardian).

 Fitness Level: Moderate – daily walks through the jungle – sometimes up steep hills in muddy conditions.

 Topography: Jungle, mountains, hills, grassland, rice paddies & stream.